dotnet/docs-maui/docs/essentials/sms.md

 ---
-title: "Xamarin.Essentials: SMS"
+title: "SMS"
-description: "The Sms class in Xamarin.Essentials enables an application to open the default SMS application with a specified message to send to a recipient."
+description: "The Sms class in Microsoft.Maui.Essentials enables an application to open the default SMS application with a specified message to send to a recipient." ms.date: 09/24/2020
-author: jamesmontemagno
-ms.custom: video
-ms.author: jamont
-ms.date: 09/24/2020
-no-loc: [Xamarin.Forms, Xamarin.Essentials]
+no-loc: ["Microsoft.Maui", "Microsoft.Maui.Essentials"]
 ---

-# Xamarin.Essentials: SMS
+# SMS

-The **Sms** class enables an application to open the default SMS application with a specified message to send to a recipient.
+The `Sms` class enables an application to open the default SMS application with a specified message to send to a recipient.

 ## Get started